The Home Page showed the Capitol, San Salvador; the above whimsical photo shows an idealized rural scene.

 LEADERSHIP Due to the war there was a great deal of discontinuity of mission presence.
 Leaders were poorly prepared, some failed, others defected.
 One could say that if it were not for the sacrificial unremunerated work of elder Samuel Montano (white shirt) the church would no longer exist.
 Finally in 2003 Rev. Carlos Mejia (second from right) became its first ordained minister.
 Jorge Ponce, (blue shirt and jeans) musician and caretaker finished his advanced theological studies making him eligible to teach religion in schools.

-We left El Salvador at the end of 1995, but I have maintained involvement on a volunteer basis ever since for if you are interested in developments over the years, please see that history on the Past Reports page.
+We left El Salvador at the end of 1999, but I have maintained involvement on a volunteer basis ever since.